Digital Inputs and Outputs:

 Create a new file in Thonny and add the code below:

-from picozero import Button, pico_led
+from picozero import Button, LED

 button = Button(14)